helium/HIP/0000-miner-update.md

 - What parts of the design do you expect to resolve through the implementation of this feature?

-With the exception of image overlays all of the approaches being considered are new so the only way to assess them is through rapid prototyping.
+Deploying Docker images to Hotspots is a new and unproven technique so the only way to evaluate that approach is through rapid prototyping.

 - What related issues do you consider out of scope for this HIP that could be addressed in the future independently of the solution that comes out of this HIP?